6 Things to Know About Ballast Island Lake Erie

 ballast island lake erie

-Located on Lake Erie, there’s a tiny island that’s been captivating visitors for generations.
-Ballast Island Lake Erie is surrounded by other Lake Erie Islands.
-Ballast Island, is a speck on Lake Erie’s map that holds a lot of history.
+Located on Lake Erie, there’s a tiny island that sits between the other Lake Erie Islands.
+Ballast Island Lake Erie is small but plays a key part in the area.
 In this article, you will learn all there is to know about Ballast Island on Lake Erie.

 Overview of Ballast Island